0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 This command is used to create a new directory, as it stands for "make directory".
 An example of the usage of this command: `mkdir new_Dir`.
 It is possible to make nested directories by supplying the `-p` parameter.
 Example `mkdir -p directory1/directory2`.

 ### mv
 This command is used to move file/directory to another location.
 This command can also be used to rename the file/directory.
+Example of moving a file to another directory: `mv file1 Directory1/`.
+Example of renaming a file: `mv file1 file2_renamed`.

+### cp
+The **cp** command is used in file/directory copy operations.
+The first parameter in the cp command is the path of the file/directory to be copied.
+The second parameter is the target path.
+Example usage `cp file1 /directory1`.

+It is possible to copy nested directories with the cp command.
+The `-r` parameter is used for this operation.
+Example of copy a nested directory: `cp -r /directory1/file1 directory2/`

+### rm
+This command is used to delete files/directories.
+In order to delete a directory, the parameter `-r` must be supplied for the rm command to delete files recursively i.e delete all the nested files and directories.

+### cat
+The cat command is the command used for reading from the file.
+The path of the file to be read can also be given as a parameter.
+Example `cat file.txt` or path to file `cat /Documents/passwd/passwds.doc`

+### echo